ivalitov/dto-generator/README.md

 ## Generation API

-So-called "@Rules" annotations is used to mark the fields of DTO that need to be generated.
+So-called "@Rules" annotations are used to provide configuration on the field:
-These annotations are also source of the configuration for generation.

 - *@StringRule*
 - *@IntegerRule*